jmal1997/ally-api/README.md

 Furthermore, if Ally Invest is offended by the reuse of technical documentation, I will be happy to make things right.

+## API discrepencies

+### /market/ext/quotes
+pchg example has a %, but the live API does not. sho example has commas, live API does not. tcond is numeric in live API.